 There's no perfect cure for this issue, but the problem can be greatly mitigated by shielding.
 Shielding creates what's called a Faraday Cage

 , which intercepts all those stray signals and shunts them to ground, and prevents them from interfering with your tone.
-This is done by using a combination copper shielding tape and conductive paint, which is applied to the inside of your guitar surrounding the electronics, covering all the electronics routes and coating the pickguard.
+This is done by using a combination copper or aluminum shielding tape and conductive paint, which is applied to the inside of your guitar surrounding the electronics, covering all the electronics routes and coating the pickguard.
 There's no guarantee that it will eliminate all

 What pickups should I get?

-Many players ask me what kind of pickups they should install in their guitar, but many of them can't articulate exactly what's wrong with the pickups they currently have.
+Many players ask us what kind of pickups they should install in their guitar, but many of them can't articulate exactly what's wrong with the pickups they currently have.
 Many guitarists feel that their instruments will sound better with upgraded pickups, but defining "better" can be tricky.

-I often will encourage the player to first define what they don't like about their current pickups.
+We often will encourage the player to first define what they don't like about their current pickups.
 Think about your pickup's tone in general terms: are they too dark, too bright, too hot, too weak?
 Do they sound muddy, or shrill?
 Figuring out what you don't like is the first step is towards finding what you do like.
 Armed with this information, you can start narrowing your search down to what you're really looking for: a clear, open sound?
 A "vintage" sound?
 More gain?
 A thicker, warmer tone?
 Defining what you're looking for can give you a clearer direction in finding the right pickup.

 Typically a pickup comes in two flavors: "modern", darker, hotter pickups and "vintage" brighter, weaker pickups.
 Usually hotter pickups require more winds around the coil, resulting in a higher internal resistance which leads to more output, but at the loss of high end - the converse is true with weaker pickups.
 Magnet types also play a part: ceramic magnets tend to be brighter, and alnico magnets darker.
 There's many other factors that contribute to a pickup's tone, but ultimately none of it really matters in a theoretical sense - you have to hear it for yourself.
-I compare trying out pickups like trying out a new restaurant: you can read the reviews all you want, but you'll never know if you like it unless you eat there.
+We compare trying out pickups like trying out a new restaurant: you can read the reviews all you want, but you'll never know if you like it unless you eat there.
 Everybody's tastes are different, and what works for you might not work for the next player.
 Trust your own ears.

 I heard that replacing my pots / caps / etc. can improve my tone.
 Is this true?

 Pots: A potentiometer is simply a variable resistor, no more no less.
 Changing these for a higher quality pot of the same resistance and taper will make absolutely no tonal change whatsoever.
 If you were to change the pot to something of a greater or lesser resistance, then it will affect the tone dramatically, allowing more or less or more high end to pass through.
 The perceived volume and tonal roll-off can also be changed: a guitar that has very little useful volume sweep (either all the way on or all the way off, with very little in between) most likely has a linear taper pot installed, and can be improved greatly with an audio taper pot.
 Also, if the tone gets too dark when the volume is rolled down, a treble bleed circuit can be installed on the volume pot to allow for a more natural sounding volume reduction.
-But as far as overall tonal quality is concerned, all potentiometer sound exactly the same.
+But as far as overall tonal quality is concerned, all potentiometers sound exactly the same.

 Caps: A capacitor does nothing but store electrical charge.
 Higher value caps store a greater charge, allowing less high end to pass through, and lower value caps store less charge, allowing more high end to pass through.
 Changing the value of the pot can greatly change the effectiveness of the tone circuit, and can even change the tone of the guitar slightly, when the tone knob is all the way up.
 Many people claim to hear the difference between different caps of the same value, but of different designs (ceramic vs. oil & paper vs. orange drop, etc.), and spend a lot of money on fancy capacitors.
 However, the dirty secret is that capacitors often will wander out of spec as much as 15% within their first year of manufacture.
 So who's to say what they're really hearing?
 Are they really hearing a difference in capacitor quality, or capacitor value?
 To further muddy the waters, the human ear re-calibrates itself to new information in a fraction of a second, so unless these players are rigging up a system that allows them to compare the different capacitors instantaneously, it's impossible to say what exactly is really being heard.